danja/dreamachine/devlog.md

 "When an interrupt handler is called, it blocks the entire system.
 So it must only do minimal work and return quickly.
 Serial communication however is slow and causes long delays.
 Thus, your program is terminated by the watchdog ("wdt" is the abbreviation for the watchdog)."

 Which explains why the lib exposes polling as the main access method.

+But the lib examples are missing an obvious trick : use the interrupt call to set a flag.
+With the main loop checking flag, only updating values/display when it's changed.

+Grrr.
+The button handling code in the lib is actually disabling the button interrupt.

+Need to :

+- remove ESP8266 bits (for clarity)
+- remove defaults
+- use seperate encoder + button interrupts (setup( , ))
+- remove current button handling
+- add button debouncing

 **2022-08-02**